sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 {{< figure src="img/powerpanel.jpg" alt="Screenshot of the PowerPanel software" caption="PowerPanel interface" >}}

-I also created a Dockerfile for this software as I couldn't find a pre-made one that was updated.
+I created a Dockerfile for this software as I couldn't find a pre-made one that was updated.
 It's attached here if you want it:

 - [Dockerfile](files/Dockerfile)